15 Types of Bees in Georgia

 In addition to their usefulness to plants, honeybees are responsible for producing over one-third of the food consumed by humans worldwide!
 Pollinating crops such as apples, almonds, avocados, and coffee would only be possible with them.

-Without honey bees, there would be a shortage of certain foods we all enjoy including avocados, almonds, cucumbers, pumpkins, and many others.
+Without honey bees, we would all enjoy a shortage of foods, including avocados, almonds, cucumbers, pumpkins, and many others.

 There are two types of honeybee colonies: Africanized honeybee colonies and European honeybee colonies.